 Aren’t there exceptions—therapists for instance who reconnect people to the planet?

-There are.
+There certainly are.
 We think of them as ecotherapists: practitioners who ally themselves with nature as a therapeutic partner.
-Some of them have written for our upcoming anthology Ecotherapy: Psyche and Nature in a Circle of Healing (Sierra Club Books, 2008).
+Some of them have written for our upcoming anthology Ecotherapy: Healing with Nature in Mind (Sierra Club Books, 2009).
 But they are exceptions that prove the rule.
 When I present this information publicly, the people who have the biggest negative reactions to it are always members of the psychology industry.
 They don’t want to look at their part of the problem.
 It’s often difficult for healers to do that.

 What have you found at the roots of the environmental crisis?